cnulab/ASC/README.md

-This is an implementation of the paper ["Confidence-Calibrated Face and Kinship Verification"](https://arxiv.org/abs/2210.13905)
+This is an official implementation of the paper ["Confidence-Calibrated Face and Kinship Verification"](https://arxiv.org/abs/2210.13905)

 We first introduce a simple yet effective confidence measure for face and kinship verification, which allows the